TexasInstruments/edgeai-tidl-tools/examples/osrt_cpp/README.md

     - -i : input image path
     - -c : number of iteration to run for model
     - -l: labels path for classification model
-    - -y: device_type for dlr models can be cpu,gpu
+    - -y: device_type for tvm models can be cpu,gpu
     - -a : accelarate [0|1|2|3]
       - 0 : None valid on all device
       - 1 : TIDL valid on J7 and x86 in runtimes(tfl and onnx)